Name and Location of Agency/Department Requesting Intern:

 Functions of Agency/Department:

-The Auditor-Controller’s Office prepares the Comprehensive Annual Financial Report (CAFR) and the OC Citizen’s Report, both reports present the County’s financial information.
+The Auditor-Controller’s Office prepares the Comprehensive Annual Financial Report (CAFR), a presentation of the County’s financial information.
 The Auditor-Controller’s Office also provides specialized accounting services to County departments hosting a satellite Auditor-Controller accounting team.

-Interns will assist in the preparation of the CAFR and OC Citizen’s Report, including reviewing, compiling and analyzing the supporting documentations.
+Interns will assist in the preparation of the CAFR and various other projects, including reviewing, compiling and analyzing the supporting documentation.
 Interns will also work with various departments and external and internal auditors to implement the new Governmental Accounting Standard Board (GASB) pronouncements that affect CAFR reporting.
 In addition, Interns will perform other duties depending upon assignments.

 The internship provides practical experience in applying accounting principles and policies and learning the special regulations and procedures applicable to governmental accounting in California.
 Interns will prepare journal entries and assist in the preparation of a variety of analytical accounting, statistical and narrative reports.